losergenerated/virtual-hadoop-cluster/README.md

 ## Specs

-The cluster conists of 4 nodes:
+The cluster conists of 1 nodes:

-* Master node with 4GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services)
+* Master node with 8GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services.
+Also running DataNode, which is us)
-* 3 slaves with 2GB of RAM each (Running DataNodes)

-As you can see, you'll need at least 10GB of free RAM to run this.
-If you have less, you can try to remove one machine from the Vagrantfile.
-This will lead to worse performance though!
+As you can see, you'll need at least 8GB of free RAM to run this.

 ## Usage